vfarcic/devops24/manuscript/99-platforms.md

 OpenShift con: Services accessible through Routes need to be `LoadBalancer` type.

 minishift con: A hundred volumes instead of a dynamic StorageClass

-GKE con: The default Ingress forces Services to publish NodePort making it incompatible with YAMLs created for other platforms

-kops: requires understanding of things like AZs